 The lack of review for foreign nationals until 120 days after the reasonableness of the certificate has been judicially determined violates the guarantee against arbitrary detention in s.
 9 of the Charter, a guarantee which encompasses the right to prompt review of detention under s.
 10(c) of the Charter.
 Permanent residents named in certificates are entitled to an automatic review within 48 hours.
 The same time frame for review of detention applies to both permanent residents and foreign nationals under s.
 57 of the IRPA.
 And under the Criminal Code, a person who is arrested with or without a warrant is to be brought before a judge within 24 hours, or as soon as possible: s.
 503(1).
-These provisions indicate the seriousness with which the deprivation of liberty is viewed, and offer guidance as to acceptable delays before this deprivation is reviewed.
+These provisions indicate the seriousness with which the deprivation of liberty is viewed, and offer guidance as to acceptable delays before this deprivation is reviewed.34

 Rights under the Charter are subject to such reasonable limits as can be demonstrably justified in a free and democratic society (section 1).
-In Charkaoui, the Supreme Court ultimately determined that the lack of timely review of detention violated sections 9 and 10(c) of the Charter and could not be justified under section 1.
-However, the Supreme Court in Charkaoui also stated that when confronted with a threat to national security, a certain amount of flexibility may be required regarding the period for which someone is detained under IRPA - though it noted that "... this cannot justify the complete denial of a timely detention review."
+In Charkaoui, the case cited above, the Supreme Court ultimately determined that the lack of timely review of detention violated sections 9 and 10(c) of the Charter and could not be justified under section 1.35 However, the Supreme Court in Charkaoui also stated that when confronted with a threat to national security, a certain amount of flexibility may be required regarding the period for which someone is detained under the IRPA - though it noted that "... this cannot justify the complete denial of a timely detention review."
+36

-2.1.2.2.4 CHARTER CONSIDERATIONS: SECTIONS 7 AND 12
+2.1.2.2.4 CHARTER CONSIDERATIONS: SECTIONS 7 AND 12 OF THE CANADIAN CHARTER OF RIGHTS AND FREEDOMS

-In addition, the Supreme Court of Canada in Charkaoui discussed extended periods of detention under IRPA and the legal responsibilities that flow from it.
-The Chief Justice, writing on behalf of a unanimous court, stated:
+In addition, the Supreme Court of Canada in Charkaoui discussed extended periods of detention under the IRPA and the legal responsibilities that flow from this continued detention.
+The Chief Justice, writing on behalf of a unanimous Court, stated:

 I conclude that the s.
 7 principles of fundamental justice and the s.
 12 guarantee of freedom from cruel and unusual treatment require that, where a person is detained or is subject to onerous conditions of release for an extended period under immigration law, the detention or the conditions must be accompanied by a meaningful process of ongoing review that takes into account the context and circumstances of the individual case.
-Such persons must have meaningful opportunities to challenge their continued detention or the conditions of their release.
+Such persons must have meaningful opportunities to challenge their continued detention or the conditions of their release.37

-Under Bill C-49, release from detention prior to the initial review (after 12 months in detention) is only available upon resolution of a claim for refugee or protected person status or with a discretionary order from the Minister based on exceptional circumstances.
+Under Bill C-4, release from detention prior to the initial review (after 12 months in detention) is available upon resolution of a claim for refugee or protected person status, or with a discretionary order from the Minister based on exceptional circumstances.

-2.1.2.3 CHANGES TO THE RELEASE FROM DETENTION REGIMES (CLAUSES 10, 12, 13 AND 14)
+2.1.2.3 Changes to the Release from Detention Regimes (Clauses 11, 13, 14 and 15)

-2.1.2.3.1 Changes to Discretionary Bars to Release (Clause 12)
+2.1.2.3.1 Changes to Grounds for Detention (Clause 13)